 The clear solution in this case was to use a 1:1 balun, instead.
 I had the choice of reconfiguring the existing 4:1 balun - which was now working properly - perhaps by rewinding it with some PTFE 50 ohm coax - but I decided, instead, to get another balun and keep the internal balun intact in the event that it would be needed (it's nice to have options!) as it could be easily inserted or removed from the circuit using a jumper on the rear panel.
 Because I was intending that I be able to use the tuner/balun combination with my amplifier which was capable of the full 1500 watts output, I also knew that it needed to be both low loss and capable of handling very high voltages and high currents.

-In perusing the various web sites and forums I looked at the possibility of making my own balun, but ultimately decided on the "1:1 ATU Balun" by a company called "Balun Designs." - link.
+In perusing the various web sites and forums I looked at the possibility of making my own balun, but ultimately decided that I didn't want to take on yet another project right then and settled on the "1:1 ATU Balun" by a company called "Balun Designs." - link.
 The products of this company not only had good reviews, but their web site was also impressive explaining in good, sensible detail why one balun was better than another for a particular application and also outlining situations where certain baluns that they sold should not be used and why.

 The balun that I chose (Model #1171t) is a current balun which effectively operates in series with the signal path (unlike a more common "voltage" balun which typically resembles an autotransformer as in the case of a typical 4:1 balun) and is essentially a common-mode choke that isolates one side of the balun from the other by virtue of the bulk inductance of the core over which a transmission line is wound.
 By suppressing the "common mode" aspects of the RF signals with a significant amount of inductance, the windings on the toroids effectively "choke" anything other than differential (balanced) currents and thus isolate one section of the feedline from the other - except for the equal-and-opposite RF that is supposed to be there!

 While many of these current baluns are wound with PTFE coaxial cable to preserve the 50 ohm impedance, this particular balun was wound with what amounts to parallel-conductor transmission line consisting of enamel copper wire covered with PTFE spaghetti tubing.
 What this means is that this "parallel transmission line" winding inside particular balun isn't particularly close to 50 ohms in its natural impedance (it's likely in the 70-100 ohm range) when terminated with a 50 ohm load the apparent match, when viewed with an antenna analyzer seems to degrade as frequency increases - likely a result of the "transmission line" comprising the balun's winding causing some impedance transformation.
-This is of relatively little importance for this application since it sits on the output of an antenna tuner: As long as it is low loss and can withstand the expected voltages and currents, it would have minimal effect on the overall system efficiency.
+This is of relatively little importance for this application since it is designed to sit on the output of an antenna tuner: As long as it is low loss and can withstand the expected voltages and currents, it would have minimal effect on the overall system efficiency despite a mismatch.